SafetyCulture/snapchat-djinni/kotlin_multiplatform/README.md

 interfaces on iOS and Android.

-Our goal is to extend Djinni's functionality to seamlessly integrate with Kotlin Multiplatform, enabling developers to access existing shared business logic written in c++ within a Kotlin Multiplatform library targetting Android and iOS with minimal platform-specific implementation.
+Our goal is to extend Djinni's functionality to seamlessly integrate with Kotlin Multiplatform, enabling developers to access existing shared business logic written in c++ within a Kotlin Multiplatform library targeting Android and iOS with minimal platform-specific implementation.

 ## Project Objectives